 Gainey McKenna & Egleston Announces A Class Action Lawsuit Has Been Filed Against National Vision Holdings, Inc. (EYE)

-/EIN News/ -- NEW YORK, Jan.
-30, 2023 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Northern District of Georgia on behalf of all persons or entities who purchased the securities of National Vision Holdings, Inc. (“National Vision” or the “Company”) (NASDAQ: EYE) between May 13, 2021 and May 9, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Jan.
+30, 2023 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Northern District of Georgia on behalf of all persons or entities who purchased the securities of National Vision Holdings, Inc. ("National Vision" or the "Company") EYE between May 13, 2021 and May 9, 2022, both dates inclusive (the "Class Period").

 National Vision is an optical retailer that provides eye exams, eyeglasses, and contact lenses to value-seeking and lower-income consumers.
 One of the most important components of National Vision's operations and prospects is National Vision's ability to recruit and retain specialized staff and healthcare providers, in particular optometrists.